AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 * Access to certain data
 * Create, modify and/or delete data

-[Learn more](../start/gs-permissions.md) about user permissions in Campaign v8.

 **Related topics:**

 [Get started with permissions](gs-permissions.md) | [Manage user permissions](manage-permissions.md) | [Add permissions on folders](folder-permissions.md)